iterative/dvc.org/content/docs/command-reference/metrics/diff.md

 - `--targets <paths>` - limit command scope to these metric files.
 Using -R, directories to search metric files in can also be given.
-When specifying arguments for `--targets` before `revisions`, you may use `--` after this option's arguments, e.g.:
+When specifying arguments for `--targets` before `revisions`, you should use `--` after this option's arguments, e.g.:

   ```dvc
   $ dvc metrics diff --targets t1.json t2.yaml -- HEAD v1
   ```

-  Without `--`, this statement will show an error as argument parser confuses `revisions` as arguments for `--targets` option.
-Alternatively, you can also run above statement as:
+  Alternatively, you can also run the above statement as:

   ```dvc
   $ dvc metrics diff HEAD v1 --targets t1.json t2.json